-- A char can be used as an int - Floating-point arithmetic is always done with doubles; floats are automatically promoted - int and char may be converted to float or double and back.
+- A char can be used as an int - int and char may be converted to float or double and back.
 Result is undefined if it could overflow. - Adding an integer to a pointer gives a pointer - Subtracting two pointers to objects of the same type produces an integer